What Is Osgood-Schlatter Disease?

 Osgood-Schlatter disease usually goes away when the bones stop growing.
 Typically, this is when a teen is between 14 and 18 years old.

-Can Kids With Osgood-Schlatter Disease Still Do Sports?
+Can Teens With Osgood-Schlatter Disease Still Do Sports?

-Yes, kids with OSD can usually do their normal activities, including sports, as long as:
+Yes, teens with OSD can usually do their normal activities, including sports, as long as:

 - The pain is not bad enough to interfere with the activity.